 Living in a van as not only three adults but siblings for that matter has had its challenges.

 We bicker and get in each other’s way.
 There was definitely a huge learning curve and I don’t think we ever got it just right.
 But we now have stories that we will remember for life.
 From the big moments of getting stuck in mud in the middle of nowhere to lounging in bed watching Shrek waiting for the rain to pass.
 All of the good, the bad, the literal blood, sweat, and tears have been a huge learning experience.
 An experience I could never have got from university.
 And one I will forever be grateful for.

-Heres to van life, family (two and four-legged) and exploring our home, Canada!
+Heres to van life, family (two and four-legged) and exploring our home, across Canada by horse!

 Follow along with their current and future endeavors online!